tmcguirefl/JTrie/README.md

 Since J's index origin is 0, row 0 is the failure state.
 All enteries in row 0 will be 0.
 Column 0 will hold the integer value of a string token.
 So if your final state transition (call it state 'n') is a recognition state then the cell (n,0) will hold the integer value of the token.
 ## Installation
-In your J session type the following lines: install 'github:tmcguirefl/JTrie@main' load 'tmcguirefl/jtrie'
+In your J session type the following lines: <br>
+   install 'github:tmcguirefl/JTrie@main'
+   load 'tmcguirefl/jtrie' <br>

 That will install the code in your J session. don't forget to destroy your objects when you are done
 ## Usage